-Of course the paleo diet centers on eating foods that our early ancestor ate, and that includes meat.
-It doesn’t include carbohydrates (with the exception of a very few, like the sweet potato) and that is a little off-putting to some people.
+Of course, the paleo diet centers on eating foods that our early ancestors ate, and that includes meat.
+It doesn’t include carbohydrates (except for a very few, like the sweet potato) and that is a little off-putting to some people.

 I understand that giving up pasta and baked potatoes can be hard, but how would you feel about giving up your lung cancer risk?

 But there’s little you can do to avoid the multiple disease dangers behind carbohydrates.
 Let me explain…

 Type 2 diabetes can develop when your body experiences an onslaught of blood sugar spikes over and over and over until finally, your pancreas can’t keep up.
 It can’t produce balanced amounts of insulin to keep you safe.